 Moreover, Ukraine would have suffered too in a large force-on-force tank battle.
 T-95s could have been deployed on the Ukrainian border and would have outmatched any armor that the Ukrainians deployed.
-Ukraine’s best tank is the T-64.
+Ukraine’s best tank was the T-64 before the war.
 The T-64 does have a 125mm smoothbore gun and can launch guided missiles.
-But it is much older – even the Russians do not field the T-64 – and it would have been a liability against the Russian T-95.
+But it is much older – even the Russians do not field the T-64 in normal conditions – and it would have been a liability against the Russian T-95.

 Now serving as 1945’s Defense and National Security Editor, Brent M. Eastwood, PhD, is the author of Humans, Machines, and Data: Future Trends in Warfare.
 He is an Emerging Threats expert and former U.S. Army Infantry officer.
 You can follow him on Twitter @BMEastwood.